MFL Policy

 - When written work is produced, it is marked in line with the school policy.

-Informal discussion with staff and pupils
+- Informal discussions with staff and pupils

-Work sampling
+- Work sampling

-Learning walks
+- Learning walks

 This policy is reviewed annually by the MFL subject leader.
-This policy is due for review in April 2024.
+This policy is due for review in September 2024.